jiggzson/nerdamer/README.md

 //[ 'sin(6)+y' ]
 ```

 If multiple modifier options need to be passed into nerdamer you can do so using an array.
-For example, if the Algebra add-on is loaded you can pass in the expand modifier along with the numer modifier.
+For example ...

 ```javascript
 var e = nerdamer('cos(x)+(y-x)^2', {x:7}, ['expand', 'numer']);